 Picture this: You’re on your third glass of wine, you’ve just arrived on a tropical island, and you meet a group of people who promise you an amazing adventure…

-This is exactly how I ended up agreeing to hike the Stairway To Heaven.
+This is exactly how I ended up agreeing to the Stairway To Heaven hike.

 The morning of the hike, I wasn’t exactly prepared.
 I was hungover, I was dehydrated and I was jet-lagged.
 In fact, this article should probably be titled how NOT to hike the Stairway To Heaven.